-Instead of a Christmas tree in the town center there stands a large crystallized heart symbolizing universal love.
+Instead of a Christmas tree in the town center, a large crystallized heart symbolizes universal love.
 Making this installation the ultimate labor of love, however, is the fact that it took Cimon the course of a year to complete.
-Encrusted with approximately 20,000 crystals besides hard-to-find limited edition Lego sets, its retail value is set for over $100,000 making it one of the most opulent festive finds of this year.
+Encrusted with approximately 20,000 crystals besides hard-to-find limited edition Lego sets, its retail value is set for over $100,000, making it one of the most opulent festive finds of this year.

-The showcase will take place in the shopping centre complex of Landmark North, located at 39 Lung Sum Avenue in Sheung Shui, Hong Kong.
-And while the artist’s ode to it, ‘Somewhere Wonderful’ may not be for sale, all the other installations are available for which, folks can email [email protected]
+The showcase will take place in the shopping center complex of Landmark North, located at 39 Lung Sum Avenue in Sheung Shui, Hong Kong.
+And while the artist’s ode to it, ‘Somewhere Wonderful,’ may not be for sale, all the other installations are available for folks to email [email protected]